Addiction | 4 min read

 Physical Needs

-A famous model of human needs, referred to as Maslow’s Hierarchy, demonstrates the importance of tending to physical needs as one recovers from substance abuse and addiction.
+Maslow’s Hierarchy of Needs demonstrates the importance of addressing physical needs as one recovers from substance abuse and addiction.[2]
 In this model, our physical needs form the base of our entire growth system.
 Without the basic provisions of food, safety, and healthcare, our physical bodies tend to stop working, making further progress impossible.
-For this reason, a comprehensive substance abuse treatment plan should address questions about the patient’s primary needs:
+For this reason, a comprehensive substance abuse treatment plan should address the patient’s primary needs:

 • Housing: Where will the patient be staying during recovery?